Search Results Results 1-10 of 34

 British American Tobacco Kenya Ltd. v.
 Ministry of Health [Kenya] [March 24, 2016]

-British American Tobacco's Kenyan subsidiary filed a lawsuit claiming that Kenya’s Tobacco Control Regulations are unconstitutional.
+British American Tobacco (Kenya) filed a lawsuit claiming that Kenya’s Tobacco Control Regulations are unconstitutional.
 The court ruled against the tobacco company, finding that the process of developing the regulations was lawful and conducted with sufficient participation by the tobacco industry.
 The court upheld nearly all elements of the Regulations, which are designed to implement the Tobacco Control Act, including:

 - a 2% annual contribution by the tobacco industry to help fund tobacco control education, research, and cessation;